jbreeden/lamina/README.md

 functionality to your application.

 The process goes like this:

+_(Err, well, it did.
+I'm using libapr for file locking from the lamina proc, which may use flock or fcntl for file locking.
+CRuby seems to use flock exclusively iirc.
+These locks are not compatible, so this scheme didn't work out. the examples pointed to here are now relying on the stdin of subprocesses to be closed - which indicates that the server has died.
+Since then I've figured out another way to have a ruby process [go suicidal when its parent dies](https://gist.github.com/jbreeden/ceb308e97db87464cbbd).
+It's still an inefficient solution, so I may wind up going with nanomsg or raw sockets for ipc, and just use a keep alive signal.
+Have a better idea?
+Let me know!)_

 - Create a `lamina_main.rb` file that spawns the server, and tells lamina to load its URL.
 - When the first instance of the app is launch, lamina automatically creates a `.lamina` file, and grabs a shared lock on it.